aelzenaar/bucephalus/README.md

 * `bucserve` - start the web server.
 * `bucadd <filename> <title> <author> <tag1> ... <tagN>` (tags are optional) - add the given file to the bucephalus database.
 * `bucrm <identifier` - remove the given database entry permanently and all the files associated with it.
 The identifier could be reused, I don't know.
-* `bucvac <filename> <outputname>` (outputname is optional) - vacuum up the given TeX source file which includes a section of JSON at the start, run it through the appropriate template (templates are installed in `/opt/bucephalus/prototypes`, and bucvac will also look in `~/bucephalus/prototypes`; the template chosen is given by the `Buc_hp` JSON key), and add it to the server after running XeLaTeX on it twice.
+* `bucvac [-h] [-o OUTPUTFILE] [-u UPDATEIDENT] FILENAME` - vacuum up the given TeX source file which includes a section of JSON at the start, run it through the appropriate template (templates are installed in `/opt/bucephalus/prototypes`, and bucvac will also look in `~/bucephalus/prototypes`; the template chosen is given by the `Buc_hp` JSON key), and add it to the server after running XeLaTeX on it twice.
 The filename on the server will be outputname.pdf.
+Only overwrites files if -u is given a valid ID.

 Some of these commands will check that you put sane values in.
 Some of them won't.
 Finding out which is which is a fun little game you can play if you don't care about your data. *If these commands go wrong, they may trample your database.*